feathersjs/docs/api/channels.md

 ### app.publish([event,] fn)

-`app.publish([event,] fn) -> app` registersa publishing function for all services for a specific event or all events if no event name was given.
+`app.publish([event,] fn) -> app` registers a publishing function for all services for a specific event or all events if no event name was given.

 ```js
 app.on('login', (user, { connection }) => {